Deaf culture: Literary traditions and the arts

 A strong tradition of poetry and storytelling exists in American Sign Language and other sign languages.
-Some prominent performers in the United States include Clayton Valli, Ben Bahan, Ella Mae Lentz, Manny Hernandez, C. J. Jones, Debbie Rennie, Patrick Graybill, Peter Cook, and many others.
+Some prominent performers in the United States include Clayton Valli, Ben Bahan, Ella Mae Lentz, Manny Hernandez, CJ Jones, Debbie Rennie, Patrick Graybill, Peter Cook, and many others.
 Their works are now increasingly available on video.

 Culturally Deaf people have also represented themselves in the dominant written languages of their nations.

 Deaf artists such as Betty G. Miller and Chuck Baird have produced visual artwork that conveys a Deaf worldview.
 Douglas Tilden was a famous Deaf sculptor who produced many different sculptures in his lifetime.
 Some Deaf artists belong to an art movement called De'VIA, which stands for Deaf View Image Art.

 Organizations such as the Deaf Professional Arts Network or D-PAN are dedicated to promoting professional development and access to the entertainment, visual and media arts fields for individuals who are deaf or hard-of-hearing.

 Daily Moth was established by Alex Abenchuchan in 2017 to make the news accessible for Deaf ASL users.